Pylons/pyramid/docs/designdefense.rst

 any other sort of frameworky declarative frontend to application configuration.

-Pyramid Does Traversal, And I Don't Like Traversal
+Pyramid Does Traversal, and I Don't Like Traversal
 --------------------------------------------------

 In :app:`Pyramid`, :term:`traversal` is the act of resolving a URL path to a :term:`resource` object in a resource tree.
 Some people are uncomfortable with this notion, and believe it is wrong.
-Thankfully, if you use :app:`Pyramid`, and you don't want to model your application in terms of a resource tree, you needn't use it at all.
-Instead, use :term:`URL dispatch` to map URL paths to views.
+Thankfully if you use :app:`Pyramid` and you don't want to model your application in terms of a resource tree, you needn't use it at all.
+Instead use :term:`URL dispatch` to map URL paths to views.

 The idea that some folks believe traversal is unilaterally wrong is understandable.
 The people who believe it is wrong almost invariably have